SOC 2

 Document Requirements for SOC 2 Audit Prep

-Prepping for a SOC 2 audit entails gathering and organizing numerous pieces of paperwork that demonstrate the design and effectiveness of controls currently in place.
-This documentation must include policies, procedures, and supporting evidence such as system configuration files, access logs, or incident response plans demonstrating control implementation.
+Prepping for a SOC 2 audit entails gathering and organizing numerous documents such as policies, procedures, and supporting evidence such as system configuration files, access logs, or incident response plans demonstrating control implementation.

 Auditors Opinion